 Maps are available from the centre describing a three-mile (5km) discovery trail through the hill area and central city, taking in 47 historic sites and architectural delights.
 This is the perfect place to start a spot of sightseeing in Port Elizabeth.

 Known colloquially as J-Bay, the surfing paradise of Jeffrey's Bay is a short drive west of Port Elizabeth.
 This determinedly laid-back seaside town is most famous for Supertubes, one of the best right-hand point breaks in the world.
 Many consider it South Africa's perfect wave.
 The town lives and breathes surfing and has several glorious surf spots that are gentler and more accommodating than the celebrated Supertubes.
-The waters of J-Bay are also frequented by dolphins, seals, and whales, and surfers are often lucky enough to mingle with these sea creatures.
-J-Bay has many surf stores, including factory outlets selling cheap, branded clothes, and surf gear.
-The long stretches of picturesque sandy beach surrounding the town and are renowned for their shells and bright orange aloes.
+Dolphins, seals, and whales frequent the waters of J-Bay, and surfers are often lucky enough to mingle with these sea creatures.
+Long stretches of picturesque sandy beach surround the town and are renowned for their shells and bright orange aloes.
 Rivers and nature reserves border the town on both sides.
-The region has a wide range of accommodation, including luxury game farms just out of town and cheap backpackers for budget travellers.
-The town itself is not particularly attractive but the natural setting more than compensates.

-Tourists looking to take an adventure to a legitimately weird and wonderful South African town should head to the interior of the Eastern Cape and check out Nieu-Bethesda.
 Located about 32 miles (50km) from Graaff Reinet in the Karoo Heartland, Nieu-Bethesda is a tiny, sleepy place that seems to exist in blissful ignorance of modern life.
 Devoid of banks, paved roads, and even streetlights, Nieu-Bethesda nonetheless still boasts several excellent and one-of-a-kind tourist attractions.
 The pick of these is the Owl House: a bizarre and unsettling sculpture garden created by reclusive artist Helen Martins.
 She was a frustrated visionary who suffered under the apartheid system and who took her own life in 1976.
 The Owl House is cluttered with cement and wire sculptures of a religious nature, painstakingly decorated with crushed glass, and gives a fascinating insight into a tortured and singular artistic personality.
-Other sights in Nieu-Bethesda include a great archaeological museum and tour, where visitors are shown fossils that date back 160 million years.
-Present too is the Kompasberg, the Eastern Cape's highest peak and a wonderful place to hike on agathosma-scented slopes.

 No direct flights from Heathrow to this Destination